"Whatcha gonna do, brother, when the largest arms in the world and HULKAMANIA run WILD on you?!?!?"

 He was fired from the WWF for appearing in Rocky III instead of going to work in North Carolina.
 Any interviews on MSG TV promoting the film and Hogan's role in it (or wrestling clips of Hogan jobbing to Tony Atlas after filming wrapped) are the figments of someone's imagination.

 In every interview that brought up the subject, Hogan would vehemently deny taking any type of steroid/HGH/whatever.
-Once Hogan was under oath in the '93 steroid trials and his story changed.
+Once Hogan was under oath in the '93 steroid trials, his story changed.

 Older Is Better: Not usually thought of like this, but in comparison to current-generation wrestlers(or for that matter, the generation or so before them), is very old-fashioned in his thinking about wrestling and it's traditions.
 Case in point: During the WWE DVD/hatchet job The Self-Destruction of the Ultimate Warrior, Vince McMahon recalls a story from Summerslam 1991 where the eponymous wrestler refused to wrestle in the main event unless given twice the agreed-upon amount of money beforehand.
 According to Vince, Hogan asked if Warrior needed to be hurt.
 Hogan's response?
 To candidly admit that he said exactly that, and claim that it was how things were done when he was in the business at his prime.